-Our life forevermore with sorrow must be fraught; Sometimes we dreamed, love, that we were torn apart, And sold to mammon in a world's cold mart, Each with a bleeding heart.
+Therefore our dreams were troubled, and at times we though Our life forevermore with sorrow must be fraught; Sometimes we dreamed, love, that we were torn apart, And sold to mammon in a world's cold mart, Each with a bleeding heart.

-Again at times we dreamed that we were forced to bow, And at a heathen altar pay a marriage vow, Which made of each a slave unto a soulless form, Which did our natures torture, cripple and deform, And drain'd our life-pulse warm.
+Again at times we dreamed that we were forced to bow, And at a heathen altar pay a marriage vow, Which made of each a slave unto a soulless form, Which did our natures torture, cripple and deform,

-And then we'd dream, beloved, we heard each other's vol And with the wildest rapture would our souls rejoice; But dreaming that we stood again, face unto face, We'd reach unto each other for love's pure embrace, And grasp but empty space.
+And then we'd dream, beloved, we heard each other's vo And with the wildest rapture would our souls rejoice; But dreaming that we stood again, face unto face, We'd reach unto each other for love's pure embrace, And grasp but empty space.